-In the past decade, digital transformation has been an integral part of banking revolution.
+In the past decade, digital transformation has been an integral part of the banking revolution.
 Digital drives the need for banks to better engage with their customers and improve overall customer experience.
 In today’s fast-moving millennial world, a shift in user power demands better engagement and real-time interactions.
-In this environment, open banking brings in a new possibilities of creating a customer-centric ecosystem.
+In this environment, open banking brings in new possibilities of creating a customer-centric ecosystem.

-With the introduction of Revised Payment Services Directive (PSD2) in Europe and similar legislation around the world, open banking has gained significant ground in the past year.
-Open banking driven by mapping and understanding a customer's journey to enable better interaction and experience.
-The bridge being - application programming interfaces (APIs).
+With the introduction of the Revised Payment Services Directive (PSD2) in Europe and similar legislation around the world, open banking has gained significant ground in the past year.
+Open banking driven by mapping and understanding a customer’s journey to enable better interaction and experience.
+The bridge being – application programming interfaces (APIs).

 Globally, banks are recognizing the potential of Open Banking in enhancing their service offerings, customer engagement, and increase revenue potential from new channels.
 But open banking demands new approaches to drive customer engagement.
 To meet the increasing demands of the market, banks have to build on